Cinderella: Cendrillon ou la petite pantoufle de verre, by Perrault

 Another ball is held the next evening, and Cinderella again attends with her Fairy Godmother's help.
 The prince has become even more infatuated with the mysterious woman at the ball, and Cinderella in turn becomes so enchanted by him she loses track of time and leaves only at the final stroke of midnight, losing one of her glass slippers on the steps of the palace in her haste.
 The Prince chases her, but outside the palace, the guards see only a simple country girl leave.
 The prince pockets the slipper and vows to find and marry the girl to whom it belongs.
 Meanwhile, Cinderella keeps the other slipper, which does not disappear when the spell is broken.

 The prince's herald tries the slipper on all the women in the kingdom.
 When the herald arrives at Cinderella's home, the two stepsisters try in vain to win him over.
 Cinderella asks if she may try, but the two stepsisters taunt her.
 Naturally, the slipper fits perfectly, and Cinderella produces the other slipper for good measure.
 Cinderella's stepfamily pleads for forgiveness, and Cinderella agrees.
 Cinderella had hoped her step-family would love her always.
 Cinderella marries the prince and forgives her two stepsisters, then marrying them off to two wealthy noblemen of the court.
 They all lived happily ever after.

 The first moral of the story is that beauty is a treasure, but graciousness is priceless.
 Without it, nothing is possible; with it, one can do anything.

 However, the second moral of the story mitigates the first one and reveals the criticism that Perrault is aiming at: That "without doubt it is a great advantage to have intelligence, courage, good breeding, and common sense.
 These, and similar talents come only from heaven, and it is good to have them.
 However, even these may fail to bring you success, without the blessing of a godfather or a godmother."

+Cinderella's father is alive in this version, but is only briefly mentioned in two sentences at the beginning of the tale.
+It is explained that he does not prevent the abuse of his daughter because his wife controls him and the household entirely.